cheche089/agent-framework/README.md

 **OpenAgent** is a modular AI Agent framework with an intuitive Web UI, supporting 10+ LLM providers.
 It features built-in tools, a skill management system, web search, and a desktop-grade user interface — all in a single Python application.

+Supports both command-line and web-based interaction.
+Two different launch methods are available below.

+This is a basic agent framework with almost no built-in skills.
+You can download and configure your own skills as needed.

+Locally deployed AI agent.

 ---

 ## Features